 Gardy, J.L., Laird, M.R., Chen, F., Rey, S., Walsh, C.J., Ester, M., Brinkman, F.S.
 PSORTb v.2.0: Expanded prediction of bacterial protein subcellular localization and insights gained from comparative proteome analysis.
 Bioinformatics 21(5):617-23.

 The standalone version of PSORTb is distributed under the GNU General Public Licence (Gnu GPL).
-The program was initially been developed for the Linux environment, but has since been ported to OS X (Darwin).
+The program was initially developed for the Linux environment, but has since been ported to OS X (Darwin).
 It will NOT run correctly on any OS X version newer than 10.4.

 This document describes the installation of the PSORTb version 3.0 command line program and the PSORTb server packages.
 For most purposes, following the installation instructions for the command line version will be sufficient - the server package installation instructions are only necessary if one wishes to set up their own local PSORTb server.